beckybai/reinforcement_learning_pytorch/README.md

 Figure out the problem !

 When intilize environment, I use gym.make("name").unwrapped.
 In this situtaion, the pendulum won't stop util we get to the maximum step. "wrapper" helps us access the inner environment.
 How it works here is still unclear.

+---20171209---

+Nothing new.

+Spend the whole day to understand TRPO.
+Although I have read the paper two times before, I still didn't figure out how to compute the fisher-vector product.
+Prepare to use hessian-vector products.
+The example code only apply to discrete one.
+I hope it will work for the continuous one.

+Good Luck tomorrow.
+Hope it will not snow.